JiaweiZhuang/old_cloud_GC/doc/status_of_cloud.rst

   OpenFOAM is a popular library for computational fluid dynamics (CFD).
   The team `started cloud migration in 2015 <https://cfd.direct/cloud/year-1-cloud/>`_ and the project is now very mature.
-CFD simulations share a lot of similarities with atmospheric simualtions.
+CFD simulations share a lot of similarities with atmospheric simulations.
 They both solve variants of Navier–Stokes equations using MPI-based domain decomposition (several studies `couple OpenFOAM with WRF <https://scholar.google.com/scholar?q=OpenFOAM+WRF>`_).